Adding Fractions with different denominators: promoting the massive skill

 It’s always a good idea to include models as visual references from the start to explain the concept behind fraction equivalency: the same part of the shape, or the same amount of the whole, can be represented in two different ways, depending on the total number of parts into which the shape has been divided.

 Taking a step further, teachers can explain how exactly these two fractional representations are related to each other: one is the equivalent of another.
-Help students see that when the numerator and the denominator of the fraction are multiplied by the same number the result will be an equivalent fraction, greater than the initial one.
+Help students see that when the numerator and the denominator of the fraction are multiplied by the same number the result will be an equivalent fraction, in which, the numerator and the denominator are greater than the initial one.

 In order to make it more obvious, try using fraction bars - these are familiar tools that help students visually represent the fraction equivalency.
 Students need to engage with the problems so that it’s easier to solve them, and manipulatives are true lifesavers!

 It can be even more fun to go further and let them fold and color different parts of bars of the same size.
 To do so, take one whole bar and fold it in half, then take another whole bar of the same size and fold it in quarters, then fold another one in eighths, etc. Ask students to color one part out of two, then two parts out of four, four parts out of eight, etc. This way they’ll notice the pattern more easily.